MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-supported-config.md

 ## Best practices

-- Use Windows Server 2019 for your Remote Desktop infrastructure - the Web Access, Gateway, Connection Broker, and license server.
-Windows Server 2019 is backward compatible for these components - so a Windows Server 2016 or Windows Server 2012 R2 RD Session Host can connect to a 2019 RD Connection Broker, but the reverse is not true.
+- Use Windows Server 2019 for your Remote Desktop infrastructure (the Web Access, Gateway, Connection Broker, and license server).
+Windows Server 2019 is backward-compatible with these components, which means a Windows Server 2016 or Windows Server 2012 R2 RD Session Host can connect to a 2019 RD Connection Broker, but not the other way around.

 - For RD Session Hosts - all Session Hosts in a collection need to be at the same level, but you can have multiple collections.
 You can have a collection with Windows Server 2016 Session Hosts and one with Windows Server 2019 Session Hosts.